TodWulff/V0.XXXX_Config/README.md

 # V0.XXXX_Config
 Repo for the Klipper Config directory of Voron 0.1 SN XXXX.
-These works are largely drawn from, and customized for the v0.1 with a Mellow3D Fly Gemini v2, based on previous works https://github.com/TodWulff/V2.2526_Config/, name3ly a Voron 2.4 350^3 model built in 4Q21 that is also running klipper.
+These works are largely drawn from, and customized for the v0.1 with a Pi 4 + BTT SKR Pico, based on previous works https://github.com/TodWulff/V2.2526_Config/, name3ly a Voron 2.4 350^3 model built in 4Q21 that is also running klipper.

 Useful Links:
 - https://jinja.palletsprojects.com/en/2.10.x/templates/